sgronlun/lotro-companion-distrib/lotro-companion/README.txt

 ===========
 3.1 Known issues
 ----------------
-The items database is not perfect.
-But it becomes better at each version.
+- Items
-Now it contains all items/icons for Update 22.1.1 (25/04/2018), with stats for most Mordor items.
+The items database contains all items/icons for Update 24.1 (12/06/2019).
-The application handles a lot of scalable items.
-Some are not managed.
-In this case, it will provide only a given level of each such item.
-The application does not include all possible buffs (even if we're talking only about passives).
+The application handles scalable items: set the item level to get the appropriate stats.
+Some items may have bugs.

 4. LICENSE
 ==========